benscarlson/mosey_db/Readme.md

 # Getting started

-## Using movedb
+## Using mosey_db

-This section assumes you have a movedb sqlite file.
+This section assumes you have a mosey.db sqlite file.
 See below if you want to create and populate a new database.

 ```r
 library(DBI)